-Vilgax destroys the planet where all of Tetrax's race lives, killing hundreds of innocent lives for no reason other than to test his brand new toy.
+Vilgax destroying Tetrax's home planet, killing hundreds of innocent lives for no reason other than to test his brand new toy.

-And Ghostfreak wanted to plunge Earth into darkness, the result of which is shown to be horrifying mutations of all living things.
+When Ghostfreak wanted to plunge Earth into darkness, the result of which is shown to be horrifying mutations of all living things.
 He also crossed the line in "Ghostfreaked Out" when he threatened to kill a possessed Gwen if Ben did not surrender, fully aware that Ben is only 10 years old.

 Also note, that was just a side effect of his plan that he didn't even care about.

-Zombozo gets his by kidnapping a 10 year old girl and draining her of her energy until she's nothing but a shrivaled husk of her former self, speaking of it so lightly that it's implied it's not the first time.
+Zombozo gets his by kidnapping a 10 year old girl and draining her of her energy until she's nothing but a shriveled husk of her former self.
+The fact that he speaks of it so lightly that it's implied it's not the first time.

 Older Than They Think: There really was a secret organization called the Plumbers - Richard Nixon's private police who did the illegal surveillance of the Watergate hotel.

-They Wasted A Perfectly Good Character: At the end of the third season, Ben gets three new aliens, each based off a different monster.
+At the end of the third season, Ben gets three new aliens, each based off a different monster.
 A werewolf, a mummy, and Frankenstein's monster.
-Despite all being pretty cool, they don't appear at all for the rest of the series, and it isn't until an alternate timeline episode in Ben 10: Ultimate Alien that any of them reappear.
-They aren't even properly named, being referred to as "Ben*monster name*" in the credits.
-It took until Ben 10: Omniverse for them to even be given proper names.
+Despite all of them being pretty cool, they don't appear at all for the rest of the series and it isn't until an alternate timeline episode of Ultimate Alien that any of them reappear.
+They aren't even properly named via being referred to as "Ben*monster name*" in the credits.
+It took until Omniverse for them to even be given more appearances and proper names.